gkjohnson/three-gpu-pathtracer/README.md

 The anamorphic ratio of the lens.
 A higher value will stretch the bokeh effect horizontally.

+## EquirectCamera

+_extends THREE.Camera_

+A class indicating that the path tracer should render an equirectangular view.
+Does not work with three.js raster rendering.

 ## DynamicPathTracingSceneGenerator

 A variation of the path tracing scene generator intended for quickly regenerating a scene BVH representation that updates frequently.
 Ie those with animated objects or animated skinned geometry.